bf/rust-security-problems/README.md

 Segmentation fault (core dumped)
 ```

-Not sure if these crashes in `rustc` can be further exploited, but given the aura of robustness and safety surrounding rust it's disappointing to find such unhandled exceptions.
+The rust team confirmed that these SIGSEGV crashes in `rustc` [cannot be exploited](https://github.com/rust-lang/rust/issues/133772#issuecomment-2515983738).
+However, given the aura of robustness and safety surrounding rust it's unexpected to find such unhandled exceptions.

 # Expectation: No security risk when formatting with `rustfmt`